zhehaowang/zhehao.me/book-notes/classical-mythology/readme.md

 No good ever comes of the union between men and goddesses.
 Examples including Adonis killed for his relationship with Aphrodite, and Tithonus and Eos the goddess of dawn.
 Zeus agreed in Eos's plead to make Tithonus immortal but she forgot to ask for youth.
 Tithonus ages but never dies and eventually became just a babbling voice that Eos shut away.
 Sexual relationship between an older man and an adolescent young man is often seen as ok in greek myths, but not other forms of homosexuality.

-Maybe it does not make sense to ask the Greeks whether they believe in their gods, who are personifications of natural forces.
+Maybe it does not make sense to question the Greeks whether they believe in their gods, who are personifications of natural forces.
 To ask if an ancient Greek believes in Aphrodite would be like asking if he acknowledges the presence of sexual passion.
-Belief in god(s) could be very much a monotheistic thing.
+Belief in god(s) could be very much a monotheistic thing, and the perspective is usually quite different if someone outside a cultural group were to inspect that group's myths.

 Minoan and Mycenaean civilzations
 Minoan civilization prospered on Crete in about 2000BC, its literature linear A and linear B were left, the latter was not yet deciphered.